Learn More About Imago Dei

 Does Imago Dei offer open enrollment?

 Yes.
-The Imago Dei charter school in Tuscon, AZ accepts students year-round from Tucson and the surrounding areas.
+Imago Dei accepts students year-round from Tucson and the surrounding areas, based on availability.

 Is Imago Dei Middle School a charter school?